66610 Pages

 1.4 Attitudes and approaches that encourage continuous service improvement through concerns and complaints raised

-The study describes the importance of the concept of "safeguarding” which can be explained into six principles in a broader concept under which the “Care Act 2014” had been initiated in the context of the study.
+The above figure has illustrated a continuous improvement procedure for raising concerns or complaints.
+The above figure has described the effectiveness and the major context of Safeguarding and it has been described in six different wider concepts.
+Moreover, it has been declared under the guidelines of the “Care Act 2014” which is also initiated in this specific study.
 It also mentioned the importance of the concept of “Risk Management” which explains the risks related to internal factors that harm the adults from living an independent life.
 The services included in the management of the “concerns and complaints” helps in the improvement of the policies of the regulations embedded.

 References